pymupdf/PyMuPDF/docs/story-class.rst

       Let the Story provide positioning information about certain HTML elements once their place on the current page has been computed - i.e. invoke this method **directly after** :meth:`Story.place`.

+      *Story* will pass position information to *function*.
+This information can for example be used to generate a Table of Contents.

-      :arg function: a Python callback function taking a :ref:`ElementPostion` instance, which will be invoked by this method to process positioning information.
+      :arg callable function: a Python function accepting an :class:`ElementPosition` object.
+It will be invoked by the Story object to process positioning information.
+The function **must** be a callable accepting exactly one argument.
-      :arg dict args: an optional dictionary with any **additional** information that should be added to the ElementPosition instance passed to `function`.
+      :arg dict args: an optional dictionary with any **additional** information that should be added to the :class:`ElementPosition` instance passed to `function`.
         Like for example the current output page number.
         Every key in this dictionary must be a string that conforms to the rules for a valid Python identifier.
         The complete set of information is explained below.